Construction Engineering - BSc

 Program Overview

-The American University in Cairo (AUC) Construction Engineering program equips students with the tools and skills to excel as leaders and impact the construction industry.
-In this world-class program, students explore areas such as construction engineering and management, structural analysis and design, infrastructure, construction technology, materials, and environmental engineering.
-The program is accredited by both the Supreme Council of Universities in Egypt and the Engineering Accreditation Commission of the ABET in the USA.
+AUC’s construction engineering program equips students with the tools and skills to excel as leaders and impact the construction industry.
+In this world-class program, students explore areas such as construction engineering and management, structural analysis and design, infrastructure, construction technology, materials and environmental engineering.
+The program is accredited by both the Supreme Council of Universities in Egypt and the Engineering Accreditation Commission of the ABET in the United States.

-The construction engineering department has some of the top-notch laboratories in the country and the region in the fields of construction material, soil, hydraulics, concrete, surveying, asphalt, heavy floor structure testing, and others.
+The construction engineering department has some of the most cutting-edge laboratories in the country and the region in the fields of construction material, soil, hydraulics, concrete, surveying, asphalt, heavy floor structure testing and more.
 Equipped with the latest technologies, the laboratories enable our students to conduct high-quality research that is published in distinguished international journals and conferences.

 Our students can choose to supplement their studies with one of the minor degrees offered at AUC to diversify their educational experience.